 Short breaks statement overview

-Our short breaks statement explains how we are supporting parents and carers of disabled children and young people to get a break from caring.
+Our short breaks statement explains how we support parents and carers of disabled children and young people to get a break from caring.
 It gives details about how we use our budget to fund and promote what are known as 'short breaks'.
 It describes the kinds of short breaks that are available and how to get access to them.